 A key component of our work entails raising awareness about prostate cancer and the importance of baseline and follow-up testing.
 Modern medicine has made initial screenings and tests for prostate cancer much more convenient, less invasive, and more reliable than ever before.

 Our approach is to not only go where men come together (at sporting events, for example), but also to invite men to attend seminars and information sessions to share up-to-date and reliable medical information, as well as to answer questions and dispel myths about all aspects of prostate cancer.

 Bringing Prostate Cancer Screenings to Men Who are Most At-Risk

 As prostate cancer treatments achieve best outcomes when the disease is detected early, we work diligently to bring PSA screenings, medical professionals, and educational materials to where men are: at sports stadiums, community centers, local hospitals and major employers.

 Through recent Summer Road Trips, we raised awareness at over 300 Minor League Baseball games since 2015.
 Fans for the Cure has continued its initiative of pushing for more onsite PSA testing, which our charity and the teams have worked to coordinate with local healthcare organizations.

-By September, we had held ten men’s health seminars at hospitals and medical facilities in New York and around the country.
+By September 2017, we had held over twenty men’s health seminars at hospitals and medical facilities in New York and around the country.
 At these events, our medical partners delivered seminars about prostate cancer, provided free baseline PSA screenings, and offered consultations with onsite healthcare professionals.